Sentinel

 messages.ts — Typed message bus

-storage.ts — Session CRUD operations
+storage.ts — Session & project CRUD operations

 hooks/